8tp/DTAK-UI-MAPS/Expo_Package/expo-dtak-register/UI_CHANGELOG.md

 - Reworked the Creating step to display only the face-scan animation as a full-screen interstitial, removing the previous progress text.
 - Location prompt now calls `expo-location` to request foreground permission, surfaces errors, and persists the retrieved coordinates for later use in the confirmation screen.
 - Password inputs now enforce 15+ char strength with mixed case, numeric, and symbol requirements, surfacing inline guidance when the criteria are not met.
+- Raised the project to Expo SDK 54.0.5 (Expo Go 54.0.5) and aligned linked packages (`expo-status-bar`, `expo-location`, `react-native`, test harness) for compatibility.

 ## Notes
 - Login uses the existing typography, card, and CTA primitives to stay aligned with the onboarding visuals.